-ITS-in-a-box consists of a plastic box that is laser cut from computer-aided design (CAD) drawings, a chart tablet, and a device under test (DUT).
-This page provides step-by-step instructions for assembling the ITS-in-a-box.
+The regular field-of-view (RFoV) ITS-in-a-box (revision 1a) consists of a plastic box that's laser cut from computer-aided design (CAD) drawings, a chart tablet, and a device under test (DUT).
+The RFoV ITS-in-a-box is designed to test devices with an FoV less than 90 degrees (RFoV).
+You can purchase an ITS-in-a-box or build your own.

 - Wire cutters or scissors (optional)

 Apply colored vinyl on the smooth side of the acrylonitrile butadiene styrene (ABS) and cut out the necessary openings as shown in Figure 2 and 3.
 Apply the white vinyl with the large rectangular opening on the tablet side of the box and the black vinyl with the circular opening on the mobile device side of the box.
 Apply gray vinyl on the side panels as shown in Figure 3 and glue the feet on the four corners of the bottom panel as shown in Figure 4.
 For more information, see wikiHow.